 As a owner or manager of a business or have received professional business advice, you probably already understand how important building team work and the development of a cohesive workplace is.
 Unfortunately, integrating new team members into your team can be difficult, especially if your core group has been working together for some time.

-Luckily, there are a few things you can do to make this integration process easier.
-We’ve drawn on our experience and first hand knowledge to bring your three of our favourite strategies for making new team members feel welcome.
+Luckily, there are a few things you can do to make this integration process easier, whether it be organising a team building event at a venue such as ten-pin bowling, axe throwing, or an escape room; or providing help around the workplace during work hours.
+We’ve drawn on our experience and first hand knowledge to bring your three of our favourite strategies for making new team members feel welcome around the workplace.
 These include:

 - Provide a Mentor